Sunday, December 22, 2024

 It is possible that it was also decided to close the register of “international war sponsors” in order to attract China to participate in the “global peace summit.”
 This is indirectly evidenced by a publication in Reuters.
 According to the publication’s interlocutors, the Ukrainian authorities were forced to take such a step under pressure from Austria, Hungary, China and France.

-In addition, on March 20, at a briefing in Kiev after a meeting with US Presidential National Security Adviser Jake Sullivan, the head of the Presidential Office Andrei Yermak said that he has “a cautious hope that China will also take part in this (peace formula summit – “Apostrophe”) participation.”
+In addition, on March 20, at a briefing in Kyiv after a meeting with US Presidential National Security Adviser Jake Sullivan, the head of the Presidential Office Andriy Yermak said that he has “a cautious hope that China will also take part in this (peace formula summit - “Apostrophe”) participation.”

 Closing the list of “international war sponsors” and lifting sanctions from some Russian citizens is not a total rejection of the sanctions policy, says Mikhail Savva.

-“The simple idea to remember is that guilt must be confirmed.
+“We should remember a simple idea: guilt must be confirmed.
 No guilt - no sanctions.
-Removing people from the list of sanctions, as far as I know, is a correction of mistakes, not a waiver of sanctions.
+Removing people from the list of sanctions, which I know, is a correction of mistakes, not a waiver of sanctions.
 Moreover, new sanctions packages are being prepared against Russian officials and organizations.
 For example, the Ukrainian human rights organization “Center for Civil Liberties” included in the developed “Strategy for the Release of Civilians” a proposal for a special package of sanctions for those guilty of illegal imprisonment of Ukrainian non-combatants,” concluded Mikhail Savva.

 spot_img